Skip to contents

 texts

-Optional character vector of texts for n-gram creation (default: NULL)
+Optional character vector of texts used to rebuild a unigram DFM (default: NULL)

 Value